marijn/Spil/README.markdown

 A basic finite state machine implementation for a lock.
 The implementation was inspired by a [comment from Gordon on stackoverflow][1].

+I might have gone overboard namespacing the hell out of it.
+You might want to check the previous revisions.
+Any thoughts on the code or functionality are welcome.

 # Usage

 **A simple lock**

+The idea is to create a lock and pass its state as an argument.

 ```php
 <?php